 Katie and Adam are digital nomads traveling around the country and decided to elope while they were living in Washington!
 Getting married in the winter or in snowy conditions is always such a magical experience.
 The trails are significantly less busy and the snow adds an element of adventure.
-We personally love snowshoeing and love helping couples elope in the winter!
-So when they reached out we were really excited to be a part of their day!
+I personally love snowshoeing and love helping couples elope in the winter!
+So when they reached out I was really excited to be a part of their day!
 Katie has been skiing with her family all over the world in some pretty stunning places.
 So eloping out in the snowy mountains was a perfect fit!

-Katie and Adam met us before sunrise to start snowshoeing in the dark to reach a snowy ridge with 360-degree mountain views on a clear day.
+Katie and Adam met me before sunrise to start snowshoeing in the dark to reach a snowy ridge with 360-degree mountain views on a clear day.
 They rented snowshoes from REI and even went on some other snowshoeing adventures while they lived in Washington!
 Katie wore her Dad’s vintage red sweatshirt for the snowshoe hike up on the trail as a way to incorporate her family into her day.

 Once we reached the ridge, we were pleasantly surprised that it wasn’t windy at all.
 We were all expecting much colder conditions up top, but it ended up being much more peaceful.
 Instead of doing a first look, Katie and Adam decided to help each other get dressed.
 It’s a really sweet moment when you can help each other get dressed!
 And shortly after, the sun started to rise and we witnessed probably one of the clearest, most stunning alpenglows on Mt.
-Baker we’ve ever seen.
+Baker I’ve ever seen.
 The air was so crisp and calm, and the alpenglow on the mountains just felt so vivid.

 Katie and Adam exchanged vows as the sun started to rise above Mt.
 Shuksan.
 There were lots of tears and laughter during their vows.
-It was a really heartfelt moment and we were so grateful to capture it for them.
+It was a really heartfelt moment and I am so grateful to capture it for them.
 They were so sweet on each other!
 After their vows, they laid out a blanket and had a picnic!
 Adam is basically a professional baker, so he made croissants for them to enjoy.
-And Ryan was happy to tell them about the backcountry drip coffee from a local coffee roastery.
+And I was happy to tell them about the backcountry drip coffee from a local coffee roastery.
 They ate breakfast, enjoyed the incredible mountain views, and then read letters from family.

 After snowshoeing and all of the beautiful moments together up in the mountains, Katie and Adam were ready to go relax at their Airbnb.
-They stayed at the Hygge Hus (which is a cabin where lots of our couples have stayed).
+They stayed at the Hygge Hus (which is a cabin where lots of my couples have stayed).
 It’s as Pacific Northwest of an experience as you can get!
-After a short break at the cabin, we took them on a nearby trail through a beautiful forest.
+After a short break at the cabin, I took them on a nearby trail through a beautiful forest.
 We love that you can go from snowy mountains to a lush rainforest in just a short drive in the PNW.

 - Weather is usually less predictable in the winter, so it’s always good to have a backup plan like a lower elevation hike or be ready to do all of your activities at a cute cabin.